Leading Coins 4 Entrepreneur Price Up 41.6% Over Last 7 Days (LC4)

 According to CryptoCompare, “The new LEOcoin ERC20 token is powered by the Ethereum platform, with thousands of nodes to support the protocol and provide consensus and security.
 New LEOcoin wallets will be made available with multiple features.
 Popular ERC20 wallets, like Mist, MEW, Atomic, MetaMask and others will also offer support for the new LEOcoin token and enhance its usability, ease of use and allow safe storage on cold wallet solutions.
 The new LEOcoin comes with all the ERC20 token benefits, like uniform and fast transactions, reduced risk and complexity, smart contracts, wallet compatibility, and many more advantages.
 The LEOcoin Foundation will continue to devote time and resources, committing long-term investment in LEOcoin to ensure that features that set LEOcoin apart in the industry, like stake reward, continue to be developed.
 The strategy is to comply with the standards set by the Ethereum network and to continue to develop LEOcoin in ways that take advantage of this technology, for the benefit of the LEOcoin community.
 It was a tough year for the digital currency community in 2018, with large moves in prices and many Initial Coin Offering (ICO) projects that performed below expectation.
 By comparison, LEOcoin did comparatively well in this ‘crypto winter’, and now we look ahead again, as the future for our own currency is still bright.
 LEOcoin is ready for mass adoption.
 It is built with a focus on the community values and the decentralization spirit. “

-It is usually not presently possible to purchase alternative cryptocurrencies such as Leading Coins 4 Entrepreneur directly using US dollars.
-Investors seeking to trade Leading Coins 4 Entrepreneur should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Coinbase or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Leading Coins 4 Entrepreneur using one of the exchanges listed above.
+It is usually not possible to buy alternative cryptocurrencies such as Leading Coins 4 Entrepreneur directly using US dollars.
+Investors seeking to trade Leading Coins 4 Entrepreneur should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Gemini or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Leading Coins 4 Entrepreneur using one of the aforementioned exchanges.

 Receive News & Updates for Leading Coins 4 Entrepreneur Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Leading Coins 4 Entrepreneur and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.